arktekk/rest-workshop/slides/hypermedia-design/one/01_intro.md

 * Generic, but not too generic

 .notes Think of media types as a class if that helps the abstraction.

+!SLIDE bullets incremental
+# Data example #
-A customer is an instance of a Contact class.
+* A customer is an instance of a Contact class.
-A Contact is a generalization of Person and Organization.
+* Contact is a generalization of Person and Organization.
+* Presto: text/vcard

 !SLIDE bullets incremental
 # Links #